Decide between using a local or a server workspace

 - or - In the File menu, under Source Control, choose Go Online.

 The Go Online dialog box appears and shows the changes that you made offline.

-Under Name, select the check box for each change that you want to check in, and then choose Go Online.
+Check the check box for each change that you want to check in, and then choose Go Online.

 The changes that you made offline are added to Team Foundation version control as pending changes.

 Manage project collection workspace settings for your team